htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/features.md

 Here they can also **look up schedules** for all or specific course of study within selected semester types.
 This reduces days of manual planning into minutes, leaving time to focus on the personal touch of the created plans as well as other strategic decisions.

-Additionally, LEP offers a quick way to create, modify and remove modules for the responsible faculty so the coordinators always have an overview of the module management.
+Additionally, LEP offers a quick way to **create, modify and remove modules** for the responsible faculty so the coordinators always have an overview of the module management.
 {{</section>}}

 {{<section title="Robust security measures">}}
-By prioritizing security through anonymized user and module data, LEP ensures privacy and compliance to **safeguard sensitive information** like personal preferences, while **secure login protocols** guarantee protected access to the platform for teachers and coordinators alike.
+By prioritizing security through **anonymized user and module data**, LEP ensures privacy and compliance to **safeguard sensitive information** like personal preferences, while **secure login protocols** guarantee protected access to the platform for teachers and coordinators alike.
 {{</section>}}